Breakdown of smooth solutions to the M\"uller-Israel-Stewart equations of relativistic viscous fluids: Introduction

 On the mathematical side, viscous relativistic fluid equations provide a variety of difficult and interesting problems, and not much is known about their mathematical properties.
 Although different models have been proposed to describe the dynamics of relativistic fluids with viscosity, they are all far more complex than the relativistic Euler equations.
 Consequently, many basic questions, including the local well-posedness of the Cauchy problem, remain largely open.
-Such complexity stems from the well-known constraint that must be taken into account in the development of theories of relativistic fluids that incorporate dissipative effects.
 On the one hand, models need to be compatible with the large amount of experimental data on properties of relativistic viscous fluids, at least when it comes to the quark-gluon-plasma \cite{Petersen-2017,STAR:2017ckg,2015LongRange}.
-Experimental data is much more scarce for neutron star mergers \cite{Most:2018eaw}, but this might soon change now that one can use gravitational waves to probe previously inaccessible properties of neutron stars).
-On the other hand, theories of relativistic viscous fluids need to respects basic physical principles such as causality and linear stability\footnote{More precisely, linear stability of constant states describing theormodynamic equilibrium, henceforth referred to simply as stability \cite{RezzollaZanottiBookRelHydro}.}.
-The former, which roughly states that no information propagates faster than the speed of light, is an essential property of any relativistic theory (see Section \ref{S:Causality} for a precise definition of causality), whereas the latter is expected to hold whenever dissipative effects are present \cite{RezzollaZanottiBookRelHydro}.
-While causality and stability are a non-issue for most relativistic matter models, it turns out that it is very difficult to construct phenomenologically relevant models of relativistic viscous fluids that respect causality and stability.
-A review of all the different attempts to construct theories of relativistic viscous fluids, as well as their corresponding properties, is beyond the scope of this manuscript.
-We refer the reader to \cite{Baier:2007ix, FreistuhlerTemple-2018, Freistuhler-2020, Lehner:2017yes, Denicol:2012cn, Strickland:2014eua, Hoult:2020eho, Kovtun:2019hdm, DisconziBemficaNoronhaConformal, DisconziBemficaNoronhaBarotropic, DisconziBemficaHoangNoronhaRadoszNonlinearConstraints} and references therein for more details (see also \cite{RezzollaZanottiBookRelHydro,Romatschke:2017ejr} for an overview).
+Experimental data is much more scarce for neutron star mergers \cite{Most:2018eaw}, but this might soon change now that one can use gravitational waves to probe previously inaccessible properties of neutron stars \cite{Most:2018eaw,Most:2019onn,Hammond:2022uua}.
+On the other hand, theories of relativistic viscous fluids need to respects basic physical principles such as causality and linear stability.
+More precisely, linear stability of constant states describing thermodynamic equilibrium, henceforth referred to simply as stability \cite{RezzollaZanottiBookRelHydro}.